JHP4911/Thessis-Dphil/UsefulDocsForViva/ThesisQuestions.md

 > Explain the "within a factor of 2" statement

+> For Fourier difference map analysis why are the phases not refined for the later datasets?

 > Why might dose rate effects not have an effect at cryo temperatures?

 ### SAXS Chapter